 By Kim Nilsen

-Each year we try to inform the Cohos Trail universe of potential trouble spots to watch for along the trail system between the Saco River in Harts Location to Fourth Connecticut Lake on the boundary with Canada.
-Here is a rundown of rough edges you may encounter out there in 2020, much of the problems confined to the southern quarter of the journey.
+Each year we try to inform the Cohos Trail universe of potential trouble spots to watch for along the trail system between Crawford Notch and Fourth Connecticut Lake on the boundary with Canada.
+Here is a rundown of rough edges you may encounter out there in 2021 – from blowdowns and thick grass to logging operations and bridges in need of repairs.

 On the Davis Path between Giant Stairs and Mt.
 Davis, there are stretches where the spruce and fir are narrowing the route as branch tips stretch horizontally to take advantage of any sunlight filtering through.

 The western leg of the Isolation Trail has been a challenge on and off for trekkers for two decades, but heavily erosive storms, including Hurricane Irene and intense tropical lows, have scoured the trail to the point where walking in water at times is assured and the footing is not ideal.
 Isolation Trail was rerouted a bit a decade ago, but increasing precipitation and outright deluges have conspired to cause washouts despite efforts by the Forest Service to modify the impact of bad weather.

 Never lose sight of the fact that Dry River is the most dangerous stream crossing on the Cohos Trail route.
 If you approach Dry River when the water is raging, think twice about attempting a crossing.
 Two people have died in that spot in the last 50 years, having been swept downstream.
 Best to retreat to the heights and make the big swing around the upper Dry River Wilderness on the northern Davis Path and Crawford Path above timberline, or at least move upstream a good distance to try to find a crossing where you can easily rock hop across.